ilikepizza107/FESOV-SaveEditor/README.md

-# A Fire Emblem Echoes: Shadows of Valentia, Minimal Character Save Editor
+# A Fire Emblem Echoes: Shadows of Valentia Save Editor

 ### Features
-  * Able to edit character class, inventory and stats
+  * Edit every character's class, inventory, and stats
+  * Edit the convoy's contents

 ### How to use
   * Dump save file using a save manager (e.g. Checkpoint) Make a backup just in case